 - A small green dot: the camera (and possibly the microphone) is in use.

-- If you see what looks like two links of a chain, it means your iPhone is linked to another iOS device and using it as a personal internet hotspot.
+- If you see something that looks like two links in a string, it means your iPhone is being linked to another iOS device and using it as a personal internet hotspot.

-- An icon that looks like a person in the middle of a Wi-Fi signal will appear if SharePlay is enabled, while an icon showing a person in front of a rectangular screen means the iPhone is currently sharing its screen via SharePlay.
+- An icon resembling a person in the middle of the Wi-Fi signal will appear if SharePlay is enabled, while an icon showing a person in front of a rectangular screen means the iPhone is currently sharing its screen via SharePlay.

-- If you see SOS at the top of the screen, your iPhone doesn’t have a cellular signal but can still make an emergency call (over another carrier’s network in your area).
-Similarly, a satellite icon means there’s no cellular or Wi-Fi signal but satellite-based Emergency SOS is available.
-These features will be available on iPhone 14 and later.
+- If you see the SOS icon at the top of the screen, it means your iPhone currently has no cellular signal but can still make an emergency call (via another service provider's network in the area).
+Similarly, the satellite icon means there is no cellular or Wi-Fi signal, but satellite-based emergency SOS is available.
+These features will be available on iPhone 14 models and later.

-Note: It may take a while for these icons to disappear after closing the app.
+Note: It may take a while for these icons to disappear after closing the application.

-Besides the above indicators, iPhone users may also come across a number of other status icons that have different meanings.
+Besides the indicators mentioned above, iPhone users may also encounter several other status icons with different meanings.

-Each symbol is meant to imply something is happening.
+Each symbol is meant to allude to something that is happening.

-- Crescent moon icon: iPhone is in Do Not Disturb mode, which prevents sounds from calls, messages, and other alerts from coming through.
+- The crescent moon icon: Your iPhone is in Do Not Disturb mode, which prevents the sounds of calls, messages, and other alerts from playing.

-- If you see a small version of Apple's load indicator (which looks like a pinwheel made up of lines), your iPhone is experiencing network activity.
+- If you see a smaller version of Apple's load indicator (like a pinwheel made up of straight lines), your iPhone is experiencing network activity.

-- If the cellular signal icon suddenly looks like a row of exclamation points, this means your dual SIM iPhone is in range of a cellular network.
+- If the cellular signal icon suddenly looks like a row of exclamation marks, it means your dual-SIM iPhone is within range of a cellular network.

 There are also icons for VPN connections, which means the user is connected to the network via VPN.
-In case the VPN icon has a line through it, there is no VPN connection.
+If the VPN icon has a line through it, then there is no VPN connection.

-Users may also notice the status bar changing color on iPhone 8/X and later, appearing as colored bubbles after a while.
-Green means a call is in progress or the iPhone is being used as a hotspot.
-Purple means the iPhone is currently sharing via SharePlay.
-Blue means the iPhone is sharing its location with an app or using Screen Mirroring, and red means the iPhone is recording the screen or recording audio.
+Users may also notice the status bar changing color on iPhone 8/X and later models, appearing as colored bubbles after a period of time.
+Green means a call is on or the iPhone is being used as a hotspot.
+Purple indicates that the iPhone is currently sharing via SharePlay.
+Blue indicates that the iPhone is sharing its location with an app or using Screen Mirroring, and red means the iPhone is recording the screen or audio.

 Source link